-Alison Kwok, PhD, RA, FAIA, LEED, AP CPHC, Professor of Architecture
+Alison Kwok, PhD, RA, FAIA, FASES, LEEDAP, CPHC, Professor of Architecture

 Professor Kwok is co-chair of the PhD Working Group, Director of the NetZED Laboratory and the Technical Teaching Certificate program.
 Her teaching and research focus is on adaptive and mitigation strategies for climate change, comfort/health in schools, building performance, curricular innovation and mentoring the next generation of students through research, design, and professional training.
 She is co-author of the Green Studio Handbook, Mechanical and Electrical Equipment for Buildings, and Passive House Details: Solutions for High Performance Design all substantial resources that provide in-depth information, strategies, and case studies on sustainable design.
-She is a registered architect and certified passive house consultant and a Fellow of the American Institute of Architects and the American Solar Energy Society.
+She a Fellow of the American Institute of Architects and the American Solar Energy Society and ACSA Distinguished Professor.
 She advises the student branch of ASHRAE.
-She has conducted charrettes, workshops, and presentations in China, U.K, Hawaii, Hong Kong, Japan, Korea, Singapore.
-Professor Kwok is a registered architect in California,
+She has conducted charrettes, workshops, and presentations in China, U.K, Hawaii, Hong Kong, Japan, Korea, and Singapore.
+Professor Kwok is a registered architect in California and Oregon.